JohnW876/johnwithey1/README.md

 These features on the homepage are designed to fulfil the needs of users from the user stories above.

 ### **Photography & Art Galleries**
-Both the Photography and Art galleries are identical in featuring a thumbnail gallery of images.
+Both the Photography and Art galleries are identical in featuring a gallery of thumbnail images.
 * They have been divided into categories to appeal to their appropriate user types with relevant user needs.
-So art lovers, fellow artists and art agents can easily find the art gallery and photography related users can easily find the photography gallery.
+So art lovers, fellow artists and art agents can easily find the art gallery and likewise photography related users can easily find the photography gallery.
 * Each gallery is separated into columns which responsively increase according to screen size.
 * On mobile devices they display as a single column wide, on tablets they increase to two columns wide and on desktop screens will display as four columns wide.